 Addiction, time waster, and causes distractions

-The Internet is perfect for giving everyone the ability to work from anywhere.
+The Internet is great for giving its users the ability to work from anywhere.
 However, that also means that it may be expected that you are available to work, even if you are not supposed to be working.

-For example, you may be at home and get a notification that an important work-related e-mail has been received and end up working on that e-mail without getting paid.
+For example, you may be at home and get a notification that you have received an important work-related e-mail and then end up working on the content of that e-mail without getting paid.